This creamy vegan polenta with mushroom ragu is fancy enough for guests, yet doable on a weeknight. (Plant-based and gluten-free)

 - Polenta: Look for it in the grains aisle.
 Sometimes labeled “cornmeal” or “grits”.
 Avoid “enriched” cornmeal with additives – the only ingredient should be corn (I recommend Bob’s Red Mill)

-- Frozen Corn: In the summer, use fresh!
-Alternatively, leave it out.
+- Frozen Corn: In the summer, you can use fresh!

 - Miso: This Japanese fermented soybean paste adds umami/a “cheesy” flavor.
 Look for it in the refrigerated section (next to tofu, kimchi, etc.) or in the international foods aisle.
 If you’re avoiding soy, sub with 2 tablespoons nutritional yeast.